manoel-lopes/user-registration-typescritp-nodejs/README.md

 ```
 You can also use SQL Shell or pgAdmin to create your database, as your prefer

-- Create the users table
+- Run the migrations to create the project tables
 ```
 npm run typeorm migration:run